 At Holden QiGong, we’ve put together a special series of pre-recorded workshops.
 One of these is called Qi Gong for the Lower Back.

 Qi Gong for the Lower Back offers a great opportunity for anyone who either suffers from lower back pain or who wants to learn the practices to nourish and maintain a healthy back for many years to come.
 It’s also part of a five-workshop bundle that we’re currently offering.
 Since the lower back is also an important center for energy and vitality, this workshop is especially important for those who often feel depleted or fatigued.

 Lee loves teaching all of his workshops, but lower back practices have been especially important for him.
 In college, Lee suffered a back injury from soccer.
 It was through his quest to heal his back injury that he discovered Qi Gong.
 He knows from first-hand experience how powerful Qi Gong can be for the lower back and he’s excited to share his knowledge with you.
-Click the link below to learn more about this workshop as well as the others that are included.
+Click the link below to learn more about this workshop as well as the others that are included in this bundle.

 By Ian Drogin